AlfredChen0418/lol-win-prediction/README.md

 ## Introduction

-This project uses Oracle’s Elixir match data from 2025 professional League of Legends games.
+This analysis uses Oracle’s Elixir match data from 2025 professional League of Legends games.

 Since each game appears in both player rows and team rows, I only use the team rows here.
 My main question is whether stronger early-game advantage at 15 minutes is closely related to winning.